Great Tribulation: How to Discern Truth from Deception

 a. question by Jesus to religious leaders

 Jesus asked the religious leaders, “When the lord therefore of the vineyard cometh, what will he do unto those husbandmen?”
 They answered, “He will miserably destroy those wicked men, and will let out his vineyard unto other husbandmen, which shall render him the fruits in their seasons.”
 Jesus interpreted the parable.
-He told them he is the Son, the stone the builders rejected.
-Jesus said, The kingdom of God shall be taken from you, and given to a nation bringing forth the fruits thereof.
+He told them he was the Son, the stone the builders rejected.
+Jesus said The kingdom of God shall be taken from you and given to a nation bringing forth the fruits thereof.

-The stone was positioned.
-Jesus was the stone and was about to fall upon them grinding them to powder–great tribulation!
+The Lord positioned the stone.
+Jesus was the stone and was about to fall upon them, grinding them to powder—great tribulation!

-A most interesting statement is now given.
-This is a statement we need not miss concerning the great tribulation.
-After Jesus interpreted the parable, the Jewish leaders perceived that he spake of them.
-They were correct.
+Jesus now makes a most interesting statement concerning the great tribulation.
+After Jesus interprets the parable, the Jewish leaders perceive that he speaks of them.
+They are correct.

 This entire context is about them—not us!
 It is not about a people several thousands of years later.